simeoncloud/docs/how-to.md

 - [Set up Simeon for the new baseline tenant](#set-up-simeon-for-a-baseline-tenant)

 ## Set up billing for your organization
+- This is required only if you exceed the free tier of Azure DevOps.
+The free tier includes 5 users and 1800 minutes of runtime per month.
 - Navigate to [Azure DevOps](https://dev.azure.com/)
 - **Organization settings**
   - **Billing** > **Set up billing** > select either an existing subscription or **+ New Azure Subscription** > **Save**